sgajjar97/The-Web-Developer-Bootcamp/README.md

 Features:
   - Authentication:
-      User login with username and password
+      -User login with username and password
-      Admin sign-up with admin code
+      -Admin sign-up with admin code